 I would love an opportunity to learn more about your project and assist you in completing it.
 Please message me if you would like a quote or have any questions.

-Here are some sentences taken from different existing profiles that could turn potential clients off:
+Here are some quotes from existing profiles that I found, which could turn potential clients off: